venkateshramkumarg/Pintrest-Frontend/README.md

-# Todo App
+# Pintrest

-Welcome to the Todo App!
+Welcome to the Pintrest!
 This project is a simple and intuitive task management application built with React.
 It helps you keep track of your tasks and stay organized.

 ## Table of Contents